open-atmos/PySDM/paper/paper.md

-This paper outlines these subsequent developments in the "v2" releases of `PySDM` including three new processes (collisional breakup, immersion freezing, and surface-partitioning of organic aerosol components), initialisation framework for aerosol size and composition, enhanced support for adaptive timestepping, and examples which illustrate the new functionalities using simulation frameworks described in the scientific literature.
+This paper outlines these subsequent developments in the "v2" releases of `PySDM` including three new processes (collisional breakup, immersion freezing, and surface-partitioning of organic aerosol components), initialisation framework for aerosol size and composition, enhanced support for adaptive timestepping, and additional illustrative examples.

 In v2 of the companion `PySDM-examples` package, we continue to expand and maintain a set of examples demonstrating project features